Lau v. Nichols: Background

 In 1971, the San Francisco school system desegregated based on the result of Supreme Court case Lee v.
 Johnson.
 At that time, 2,856 Chinese and Hispanic students, who were not fluent in English, were integrated back into the San Francisco Unified School District (SFUSD).
 Only about 1000 of those students were provided supplemental English instruction.
 Of the other 1800-plus Chinese students who were not fluent in English, many were placed in special education classes while some were forced to be in the same grade for years.

 Even though the Bilingual Education Act was passed by Congress in 1968 to address the needs of Limited English Speaking Abilities students, its application was limited.
 School participation in those programs was also voluntary, and, by 1972, "only 100,391 students nationally, out of approximately 5,000,000 in need were enrolled in a Title VII-funded program."

-Edward H. Steinman, a public-interest lawyer, reached out to the parents of Kinney Kinmon Lau and other Chinese students with limited English proficiency.
+Edward H. Steinman, a public-interest lawyer, became interested in the issue when Lucinda Lee Katz, a National Teacher Corp intern serving as a teacher of Kinney Law in a Chinatown elementary school, suggested the question be brought before a court in conversation with her then boyfriend.
+He brought the idea to Ed Steinman, lead lawyer for the case.
+Steinman worked on the case for four years before bringing it before the Supreme Court. reached out to the parents of Kinney Kinmon Lau and other Chinese students with limited English proficiency.
 He encouraged them to challenge the school district, and they filed a class action suit against Alan H. Nichols, the president of the SFUSD at the time, and other officials in the school district.
 The students claimed that they were not receiving special help in school due to their inability to speak English, and they argued they were entitled to special help under the Fourteenth Amendment and the Civil Rights Act of 1964 because of equal protection and the ban on educational discrimination.

 The District Court for the Northern District of California denied the relief and the Court of Appeals for the Ninth Circuit affirmed the decision.
 The District Court argued that since a uniform policy was used for all students in SFUSD and that the district didn't intentionally discriminate against students with limited English proficiency, equal protection was provided and the Fourteenth Amendment was not violated.
 The Court of Appeals claimed that since the school district provided the same treatment for all students, even though some students were disadvantaged due to their limited fluency in English, the school district was not required to make up for the different starting points of students.
 The students appealed the Court of Appeal's decision to the Supreme Court.